EdNorGoy/starter-hugo-academic/content/home/contact.md

   columns: "2"
 ---
 You can contact me by email at edwige dot nortier at dauphine dot eu\
-You can also contact me via the following form.
+Another option is to use the following form: